Skip to content

 wuzhishan

-Wuzhishan is located about 40 minutes north of Yangshuo but there is no public transport to get there so you will have to pay a driver or a taxi.
+Wuzhishan is about 40 minutes north of Yangshuo, but there is no public transport to get there, so you must pay a driver or a taxi.
 You can ask the hotel where you are staying (I recommend this one) and they will find you a driver.

 Wuzhishan is the name of a mountain from which you can take the picture you see above.
-Unsurprisingly you will find the usual very steep steps that, after about half an hour, will take you to the top of the mountain where you’ll stand on a concrete terrace.
-Obviously, you have to buy a ticket to access the mountain.
+Unsurprisingly, you will find the usual very steep steps that will take you to the top of the mountain after about half an hour, where you’ll stand on a concrete terrace.
+You have to buy a ticket to access the mountain.

 The mountain is located in the heart of the Chinese countryside, the authentic countryside without hotels and KTV and with people still living like 100 years ago.
 In retrospect, I might have arranged to stay there for half a day.